Our 2022 Scholars

 1. Are you involved in any school or community activities?

 I am part of the Society of Women Engineers at SJSU.
 I joined this club to meet new students with a similar mindset to mine, and to make friends during online classes.
-Since then, I have become highly involved in SWE, as a chair and now part of E-Board.
+Since then, I have become highly involved in SWE, in various leadership positions.
 SWE has been such an important part of my college experience, especially to find a supportive community in engineering.
 In addition, SWE has given me the opportunity to give back to others, by mentoring incoming and current students through the big little program and high school outreach.
 Outside of SWE, I am also part of Girlstart, a program that provides STEM afterschool programs to 4th and 5th grade girls.
 Both of these programs are very important to me to help improve the diversity in STEM fields and especially engineering.
 It also motivates me to continue in my degree and improve the experience of students that come after me.

 1. What is your dream job?